Olami2596/LARAVEL-TAILWIND-TASK-MANAGER/README.md

 # Task Manager

-Task Manager is a web application built using the popular PHP framework Laravel.
+Task Manager is a web application built using the popular PHP framework Laravel and designed with the CSS framework Tailwind, Alpine js was also used to make the web application interactive.
 It serves as a platform for creating tasks to be accomplished, providing a straightforward process to mark tasks as complete.
 The application incorporates essential CRUD functionalities for seamless task management.

 ## Table of Contents